JackSzwergold/Preworn-Main/README_CAPISTRANO.md

 - **Capfile:** The main `capistrano` file.
 No need to touch this.
 - **config:** The directory that contains the actual `capistrano` deployment scripts.

-And if you look in the `config` directory you will find the following files & directories:
+And if you look in the `config` directory you will find the following files and directories:

 - **deploy/production.rb:** The `production` specific deployment script.
 - **deploy/staging.rb:** The `staging` specific deployment script.
 - **deploy.rb:** The main deployment script.

-While those files are all set to do what they have to do to get code deployed properly, feel free to look inside to get a better idea of what they are & how they work.
+While those files are all set to do what they have to do to get code deployed properly, feel free to look inside to get a better idea of what they are and how they work.
 It’s basically a pile of Ruby script code as well as `bash` directives that work together to deploy code.
 At it’s heart, `capistrano` basically creates a high level method of creating `bash` procedures that effect a deployment.

-The code can be confusing at first, but when you look at the code & understand this “recipe” takes over the headache one often faces when manually SSHing or FTPing into a server, the value becomes clear: It helps you smooth over the ugliest, most error prone part of a deployment so deployments can proceed as smoothly as possible.
+The code can be confusing at first, but when you look at the code and understand this “recipe” takes over the headache one often faces when manually SSHing or FTPing into a server, the value becomes clear: It helps you smooth over the ugliest, most error prone part of a deployment so deployments can proceed as smoothly as possible.

 ### Using Capistrano

 To use `capistrano` one must already have access to a repository on GitHub as well as have basic SSH access to the destination server.
 This document won’t go into the detail of how either things are setup, but if you don’t have access to those things you simply cannot deploy code.
 But if you do have access to GitHub as well as basic SSH access to the destination server, then you simply need to do the following.

-First, open up the terminal & go into the locally copied repository.
+First, open up the terminal and go into the locally copied repository.
 Once in there, you can issue a command as follows to deploy a `staging` branch:

     cap staging deploy